 With both the Quick Reject and Bulk Reject feature you will have the option to either send authors a rejection letter using a decision template or to opt not to send decision emails by unchecking the box labeled “send an email with this decision.”
 If you’re rejecting relatively new submissions, we highly recommend sending decision letters to authors.
 One of the most common pieces of submission season feedback that we hear from authors over and over again is that they wish law reviews would be more diligent about sending decision letters on all manuscripts.
 We know sending rejection letters can feel uncomfortable, but we promise that authors want to know your decision whether it’s a yes or a no!

-As you prepare for article selection, there’s one point that we can’t stress enough—it’s communicate, communicate, communicate!
+As you prepare for article selection, if there’s one point that we can’t stress enough — it’s communicate, communicate, communicate!
 We sent out a survey asking authors what they think about law reviews’ article selection processes and the overwhelming response was that they wish law reviews would send more frequent updates including notification when an article is under review, responses to expedite requests, and above all decision letters.
-As noted above, authors want to know the outcome of their submissions even if it’s a rejection.
+As noted, authors want to know the outcome of their submissions even if it’s a rejection.

 Sending frequent author communication doesn’t have to take up a lot of editorial time.
 You can use Discussion templates and Decision templates to easily send recurring communication in Scholastica.
 As you enter the next article selection cycle, be sure that you have templates ready for all of your most common author correspondences and update any existing templates as needed.